 Every new student is billed a non-refundable $145 NSO fee on their first tuition bill, regardless of program attendance; this fee covers the cost of NSO and the administration of the math placement exam.
 The non-refundable event fee for each family member attending NSO is $35; there is no charge for guests under the age of 10, however NSO is not be appropriate for siblings and young children because the program is designed for college students and their parents.

 Yes!
 In fact, we encourage your parents or family to attend with you.
 Parents and family will have a separate day of programs and information sessions, occurring concurrently with your NSO, to help them prepare for your arrival on campus.

 When registering for NSO, be sure to register your guests using the NSO Registration Form, accessed through your My Blue Hen Home portal.
 You may add guests to your reservation at any time by revisiting this form.
 Remember to print your guest registration email receipt as your parents or guests will be asked to present it when checking in at NSO.

 5. How long is orientation?

 NSO is a one-day program.
 You should plan to be on campus from 8:30am to 4:30pm.
-Sample schedules for both the student and parent programs can be found on the "For Students" and "For Parents" pages.
+Sample schedules for both the student and parent programs can be found on the "For Students" and "For Family" pages.
 Please note: The schedules provided on this site are just a sample of the types of activities and sessions that may take place during your NSO.